 Share capital information of the Company is disclosed in Note 10 to the Financial Statements.
 The issued share capital of the Company is split into two classes of shares.
-The Ordinary A Shares and Ordinary B Shares shall, rank pari passu for all intents and purposes of law.
-Holders of Ordinary A Shares shall not be entitled to receive a dividend or other distribution declared by the Directors of the Company during the Prescribed Dividend Period (the period commencing from the date of incorporation of the Company and ending on the 31st December 2014) and the right to receive the Restricted Dividends shall vest solely in the holders of the Ordinary B Shares.
+The Ordinary A Shares and Ordinary B Shares shall rank pari passu for all intents and purposes of law.
+Holders of Ordinary A Shares shall not be entitled to receive a dividend or other distribution in respect of profits generated by the Company during the Prescribed Dividend Period (the period commencing from the date of incorporation of the Company and ending on the 31 December 2014) and the right to receive the Restricted Dividends shall vest solely in the holders of the Ordinary B Shares.